 Online Databases

-Once you find a record, take the time to review it carefully to ensure accuracy and to collect all the information you can.
+When you find a record, take the time to review it carefully to ensure accuracy and collect all the information you can.
+Remember to document your discoveries and share your family history with others.

-Benefits of Using Online Databases
+Benefits of Using Online Databases:

 Genealogy Societies and Clubs